Rainbow Salad Bowl with Maple Dijon Dressing

 This rainbow salad bowl will complement most any meal, but here are some suggestions using my favorite recipes.

-The dressing can be stored in a sealed container at room temperature for a week or so.
+The dressing can be stored in a sealed container in the refrigerator for a week or so.
 Clean jam jars are great for storing salad dressings because they can be securely closed if you need to re-emulsify the dressing.

-Check out other recipes for salads and other side dishes like this orzo pesto salad, peach and burrata caprese salad, or this spinach caprese salad.
+Check out other recipes for salads and other side dishes like:

-Or, if you’re looking for rainbows, make this rainbow poke bowl, a rainbow fruit tart, or rainbow milk bread.
+Or, if you’re looking for rainbows, make this rainbow veggie tray, rainbow poke bowl, rainbow sugar cookies, a rainbow fruit tray, or rainbow bread.

 Rainbow Salad Bowl with Maple Dijon Dressing